Benzene Exposure | Benzene Lawyer

 Benzene is a naturally occurring chemical that can be found outdoors in low levels from tobacco smoke, gas stations, motor vehicle exhaust and industrial emissions.
 On the other hand, indoor air generally contains high levels of benzene that outdoor air from the vapors and gases of indoor products.
 Benzene exposure indoors comes from products that contain benzene such as glues, paints, furniture wax, and detergents.

 Workers in industries that make or use benzene may be exposed to this chemical.
-These include:
+These include the following:

 - Rubber industry